UltraCart/rest_api_v2_sdk_javascript/docs/OauthApi.md

 var apiInstance = new UltraCartRestApiV2.OauthApi();

-var clientId = "clientId_example"; // String | The OAuth application client_id.
+var client_id = "client_id_example"; // String | The OAuth application client_id.

-var grantType = "grantType_example"; // String | Type of grant
+var grant_type = "grant_type_example"; // String | Type of grant

 var opts = {
-  'code': "code_example", // String | Authorization code received back from the browser redirect 'redirectUri': "redirectUri_example", // String | The URI that you redirect the browser to to start the authorization process
+  'code': "code_example", // String | Authorization code received back from the browser redirect 'redirect_uri': "redirect_uri_example", // String | The URI that you redirect the browser to to start the authorization process
-  'refreshToken': "refreshToken_example" // String | The refresh token received during the original grant_type=authorization_code that can be used to return a new access token
+  'refresh_token': "refresh_token_example" // String | The refresh token received during the original grant_type=authorization_code that can be used to return a new access token
 };

 var callback = function(error, data, response) {